 \subsection{The DMP-UV symmetry: Summary}

 Here, we give our summary of all the eight DMP-UV symmetries, denoted as Symmetry X-DMP-UV where X = IA, IB, $\cdot \cdot \cdot $, IVB.
+The SF formulation and the solutions for the DMP-UV symmetry, which are valid to first order in the DMP-UV perturbation theory, are described in sections~\ref{sec:SF-DMP-UV}, \ref{sec:SF-solution-UV}, and \ref{sec:SF-solution-EV}.
+In Table~\ref{tab:SF-solutions}, we tabulate the solutions of the first condition~\eqref{1st-condition} and the rephasing matrix Rep(X) given in eq.~\eqref{Rep-II-III-IV} for all Symmetry X-DMP-UV.
 In Table~\ref{tab:DMPUV-symmetry} we give the transformation properties of the $\nu$SM and the UV $\widetilde{\alpha}$ parameters under Symmetry X. The transformations of the $H_{ij}$ matrix elements for the EV (unitary evolution) part are given in eq.~\eqref{Hij-transf} in section~\ref{sec:solution-EV}.
-The SF formulation and the solution for the DMP-UV symmetry, which is valid to first order in the DMP-UV perturbation theory, are described in sections~\ref{sec:SF-solution-UV}, \ref{sec:SF-DMP-UV}, and \ref{sec:SF-solution-EV}.
-In Table~\ref{tab:SF-solutions}, we tabulate the solutions of the first condition~\eqref{1st-condition} and the rephasing matrix Rep(X) given in eq.~\eqref{Rep-II-III-IV} for all Symmetry X-DMP-UV.
 Finally, the Hamiltonian proof of the DMP-UV symmetry is given in this section which guarantees that the Rep symmetry holds in all orders in the perturbation theory.